melnicorn/SammysMod/README.md

 	- [ ] It needs a public, static function on it called `gatherData` that takes a `GatherDataEvent` parameter, and the `@SubscribeEvent` annotation on the method.
 	- [ ] At this point, this `gatherData` function should add `Items` as a provider to the `DataGenerator` if we are in client mode.
 (Refer to tutorial)

 5. We should be able to run the `runData` launch configuration now which will generate `src/generated/resources/assets/superweapons/models/item/superaxe.json`.
 This is where it got tricky last time though, and we couldn't get the actual texture to load.
-Try the following:
+Do the following:
 	- [ ] At the top level in package explorer, right click the project and select "Refresh"
 	- [ ] Right click again and select `New -> Source Folder`.
 For the Folder Name, browse and select `src/generated/resources` and click `Finish`.
+	- [ ] Check in your code!
+In Eclipse: `Team -> Commit`. **Make sure to add all of the `Unstaged Changes` to `Staged Changes` using the `++` button.**
 	- [ ] Get in touch with me!!!
 I think I can get it working, but it's tricky and involves completely deleting the project, and pulling it back in from Github.